sajjadGG/book-python/basics/oop/init.rst

     class Kelvin:
         def __init__(self, value):
+            if not isinstance(value, (float, int)):
+                raise TypeError('Temperature must be int or float')

             if value < 0.0:
-                raise ValueError('Kelvin temperature must be greater than 0')
+                raise ValueError('Temperature must be greater than 0')
-            else:

             self.value = value

     ice = Kelvin(273.15)
     print(ice)
     # 273.15

     not_existing = Kelvin(-300)
-    # ValueError: Kelvin temperature must be greater than 0'
+    # ValueError: Temperature must be greater than 0

 Assignment